top of page

 ARTICLE X - EFFECTIVE DATE

-This Constitution and By-Laws was voted on and accepted at the February 25, 2015 general meeting.
+This Constitution and By-Laws was voted on and accepted at the November 11, 2025 general meeting.
 They supersede all previous Constitutions and/or By-Laws.

-Map of Savage and the Surrounding Areas
+Map of Savage and the ARTICLE III - MEMBERSHIP boundary

 SCA Membership Map.png